dariocazzani/CarND-MPC-Project/README.md

 Because the waypoints are given in map coordinate system, it was necessary to transform them to vehicle coordinate system.

-First I subtracted the all the points from the current position.
+First I subtracted all the points from the current position.
 This means that both the `x` and `y` coordinate will be at `0`.
 Second I wanted to make `ψ` zero as well, and in order to do that I rotated all of the points.

 The math used for doing this is described by the following code.